 - Name = <name> The Client name used to identify the Director in the list of monitored daemons.
 It is not required to be the same as the one defined in the Client's configuration file.
 This record is required. - Address = <address> Where the address is a host name, a fully qualified domain name, or a network address in dotted quad notation for a Bacula File daemon.
 This record is required. - FD Port = <port-number> Where the port is a port number at which the Bacula File daemon can be contacted.
-The default is 9102. - Password = <password> This is the password to be used when establishing a connection with the File services, so the Client configuration file on the machine to be backed up must have the same password defined for this Director.
-This record is required.
+The default is 9102.

-22.4 The Storage Resource
+25.4 The Storage Resource

 The Storage resource defines the attributes of the Storages that are monitored by this Monitor.
 You must create a Director resource in the Storage's configuration file, using the Director Name defined in the Monitor resource.
 To avoid security problems, you should set the Monitor directive to Yes in this Director resource.